billpg/HashBack/README.md

 Once the Caller has built the request JSON, it will need to find its hash in a particular way, which the issuer will need to repeat in order to verify the request is genuine.

 The hash calculation takes the following steps.
-1. Convert the remaining JSON into its canonical representation of bytes per RFC 8785.
+1. Convert the JSON request into its canonical representation of bytes per RFC 8785.
-2. Append the following salt bytes to the byte array immediately after the `}` byte.
-(The added bytes are 64 ASCII capital letters.)
+2. Call PBKDF2 with the following parameters:
+   - Password: The JSON request's canonical representation.
+   - Salt: The following 64 ASCII bytes.
+(All ASCII capital letters.)
+     - `EAHMPQJRZDKGNVOFSIBJCZGUQAFWKDBYEGHJRUZMKFYTQPOHADJBFEXTUWLYSZNC`<!--FIXED_SALT-->
+   - Hash Algorithm: SHA256
+   - Rounds: The value specified in the JSON request under `Rounds`.
-   - "EAHMPQJRZDKGNVOFSIBJCZGUQAFWKDBYEGHJRUZMKFYTQPOHADJBFEXTUWLYSZNC"<!--FIXED_SALT-->
+   - Output: 256 bits.
-3. Hash the byte block including salt with a single round of SHA256.
-4. Encode the hash result using BASE-64, including the trailing equals.
+3. Encode the hash result using BASE-64, including the trailing `=` character.

-As all of the values are strings without control characters and all the JSON property names begin (by design) with a different capital letter, a simplified RFC 8785 generator could be used without needing to implement the full specification.
+(As all of the values are either integers or strings and all the JSON property names begin (by design) with a different capital letter, a simplified RFC 8785 generator could be used without needing to implement the full specification.)

 The fixed salt is used to ensure that a valid hash could only be calculated by reading this document.
 The salt string is not sent with the request so any hashes resulting could only be used for this exchange.
 [Generator code with commentary for fixed salt string.](https://github.com/billpg/CrossRequestTokenExchange/blob/898149500b36107f8943ac7024fc73772adfa9c0/GenFixedSalt/GenFixedSalt.cs)

 The hash file published under the URL listed in the JSON under `VerifyCallerUrl` is published under the type `text/plain`.
 The file must be one line with the BASE-64 encoded hash in ASCII as that only line.
 The file may end with CR, LF or CRLF bytes, or with no end-of-line byte sequence at all.

-The expected hash of the above "1066" example is:
+The expected hash of the above example is:
-- "Ikf/OavSWtD+1ictClEmYCQvi5nLEmwItE/ZipbmmAs="<!--1066_EXAMPLE_HASH-->
+- `BKG55yKpOGkdyMVVo5BgNpH64DiuIQ5KmhlLAeXYC7Y=`<!--1066_EXAMPLE_HASH-->

 ### 200 "Success" Response
 A 200 response will include the requested Bearer token and other useful details in a JSON response body.
-The JSON will have the following string properties, all required.
+The JSON will have the following  properties, both required.

 - `BearerToken`
   - This is the requested Bearer token.
 It must consist only of printable ASCII characters.
 - `ExpiresAt`
-  - The UTC expiry time of this Bearer token in ISO format. (yyyy-mm-ddThh:mm:ssZ)
+  - The UTC expiry time of this Bearer token, expressed as the number of seconds since the start of 1970.

 For example:<!--1066_EXAMPLE_RESPONSE-->
 ```
 Content-Type: application/json
 {
-    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJjYWxsZXIuZXhhbXBsZSIsImlzcyI6Imlzc3Vlci5leGFtcGxlIiwiaWF0IjotMjg1MDI2OTA3NjAsImV4cCI6LTI4NTAyNjA3OTYwfQ.sKVdvXN9UmtvnddP4srO6ch65ieeLRG53sse_L_J3A4",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiIsIiI6ImJpbGxwZy5jb20vbmdneXUifQ.eyJzdWIiOiJjYWxsZXIuZXhhbXBsZSIsImlzcyI6Imlzc3Vlci5leGFtcGxlIiwiaWF0Ijo1MjkzMDA4MDAsImV4cCI6NTI5MzgzNjAwfQ.l9_tKGUcZxJJgSLOA_uvHKDCSocDMQX2yUC5mDzu7R0",
-    "ExpiresAt": "1066-10-15T16:54:00Z"
+    "ExpiresAt": 529383600
 }
 ```